zulip/zulip/contrib_bots/bots/readme.md

-# Contrib Bots:
+# Contrib bots

 This is the documentation for an experimental new system for writing bots that react to messages.

-This directory contains library code for running Zulip bots that react to messages sent by users.

-This document explains how to run the code, and it also talks about the architecture for creating bots.
+It explains how to run the code, and also talks about the architecture for creating such bots.

+This directory contains library code for running them.

-## Design Goals
+## Design goals

 The goal is to have a common framework for hosting a bot that reacts to messages in any of the following settings: